 The Third Ridiculous Game

 When I started this post, I called the first game the most ridiculous one I’ve ever seen, but then I realized that wasn’t true.
-The most ridiculous chess game I know of goes
+The most ridiculous chess game I know of goes1.e4 e5

 2.Qh5 Ke7